 Deciding what leather sewing machine to buy can be complex.
 Once you know a bit more, the process gets easier.
+Some recommendations include paid links to products that I trust.

 For most leather workers, the Consew 206-RB5 sewing machine (click here to view on amazon) will be a workhorse machine that will last for years.
 It features a triple feed walking foot and is very well suited for leather work.